troilus/SDRPlusPlus_CommunityEdition/readme.md

 The HackRF has the annoying tendency to have a DC offset spike.
 You can avoid this by activating the "Offset Tuning" option in the source settings.

+# Contributing to SDR++ Community Edition 🤝

+**We warmly welcome ALL contributors!** Your ideas, improvements, and feedback help make SDR++ Community Edition better for everyone.

+### 🚀 **How to Contribute**

+**Report issues or suggest features:**
+- Use our [GitHub Issues](https://github.com/miguel-vidal-gomes/SDRPlusPlus-CommunityEdition/issues) to report bugs or request features
+- Join discussions in our [Community Forum](https://github.com/miguel-vidal-gomes/SDRPlusPlus-CommunityEdition/discussions)

+**Code contributions:**
+- **New SDR devices**: Create source plugins - our modular design makes this straightforward
+- **Demodulators**: Add to the radio module or create decoder modules
+- **UI enhancements**: We welcome both functional improvements and visual enhancements
+- **Core features**: Architectural improvements and new capabilities are always appreciated

+### 🎨 **UI & UX Contributions Welcome**
+Unlike restrictive projects, **we embrace UI/UX improvements!** Beautiful, intuitive interfaces make SDR more accessible to everyone.

+**Code quality:**
+- Run `clang-format` on your changes for consistency
+- We'll help you with any formatting issues during review

 ## Setting up the development environment

 SDR++ Community Edition uses CMake for compilation and [vcpkg](https://github.com/microsoft/vcpkg) for dependency management on Windows.